4d/docs/website/translated_docs/es/Preferences/methods.md

 #### Mostrar las listas

 Lets you choose whether or not to show the lists of objects (Commands, Tables and fields, etc.) by default when the Code Editor window is opened.
-You can also show or hide each list directly from the Code Editor.
+También puede mostrar u ocultar cada lista directamente desde el Editor de código.

 #### Mostrar los portapapeles